revilowaldow/BITC/Sessions/2026/Naoe Eazam.md

 - In what way do you feel your identity is not your own?
 	- body, constructed
 - In what way do you feel you must change things?
+	- Magic users must not have the ability to do this again
 - In what way do you feel you are touched by something greater than you?
 - In what way do you feel marked?
 	- Dem bones